906-226-9658 | 1-888-578-6489

 The Program

 The Lake Superior Leadership Academy will conduct annual “classes”.
-Both applicants and their employers must agree that each applicant will devote at least one weekday per month for eight months (October – May) to the program.
+Both applicants and their employers must agree that each applicant will devote at least one weekday per month for nine months (September – May) to the program.
 The format is similar to successful programs in other communities.

 An initial orientation “retreat” for each class will be followed by one session each month, ending with graduation ceremonies.
 The sessions are designed to acquaint class members with information on the organizational structure, unique features, strengths and challenges of the community.
 The program encourages participation in community affairs.
 An important benefit of the program is that members of each class will become aware of community networking and participate in it.
 Alumni from previous classes are called upon to take part in programs for new classes.